MAIF/daikoku/manual/src/main/paradox/adminusage/2-users.md

 * Activate / deactivate the admin status
 * A password
 * A personal token
-* The tenant accessible by the user
+* The tenants accessible by the user
 * Metadatas

-To finalize ther creation, click on the `Create` button.
+To finalize the creation, click on the `Create` button.

 ## Remove User

-To delete a user, just hover the avatar and click on `trash` button.
+To delete a user, just hover the avatar and click on `delete` button (trash icon).
 Finaly, confirm the command.

 ## Impersonate user

 Daikoku allow to impersonate a user.
-Just hover the avatar and click on `ninja` button.
+Just hover the avatar and click on `impersonate` button (ninja icon).